Workbench-Build/workbook/docs/index.md

 > Developing intuition.

+Before jumping into design, or even implementation, it's good to think about the [properties and values you want the token system to express](https://www.youtube.com/watch?v=6ufHL5AkBEA).
+These should be concrete properties that your system will maintain under all conditions.
+This way with each mechanism you add to your system, and the system as a whole, you can check to ensure that it expresses the project's core principles.
+Some common principles many Web3 projects strive for are:

+- **Permissionless:** anyone can interact with the contracts.
+- **Trustless:** the contract run deterministically.
+- **Secure:** the code does what it says it does without unexpected behavior.

-The most important thing is to know what you want to do.
-Then find tools that can help you do that.
+Then once you know what you want to do, you have to figure out how.
+First know what you want to do, then find tools that can help you do it.
 Don't start with the tools!
 If you do you'll become a man with a hammer.
 Choose the tools based on your goals and design constraints, not the other way around.

 The first step is just describing what you want to do.
 Write it down.
-It should answer who, what, when, where, why.
+You should be able to answer who, what, when, where, why.

 A way to define these things in the context of a digital system is rights, roles, and access.
 Who can do what and under what circumstances.